rudy0956/Rudra_Narayan_SEC-C_Journalify/README.md

 Use Postman to test endpoints like registration, login, create/update journal entries.

-JWT Token authentication must be used for protected routes.
+Make sure to use JWT Token authentication for protected routes.

 ✨ Key Features
 User Registration and Login